alexyuly/chil/README.md

 #### Component `source`

 The component dictionary key `source` points to a stream which receives no incoming values.
-No other component may send values to this stream.
+No other object may send values to this stream.
 This is useful for defining streams which are the original "source" of some data, with no prior inputs.

 #### Component `main`

-The component dictionary key `main` points to a stream which is the default input for incoming values into the component.
-If another component sends values to this component without specifying an input name, those values are routed to `main`.
+The component dictionary key `main` points to a stream which is the default input for incoming values.
+If another object sends values to an instance of this component without specifying an input name, those values are routed to `main`.

 #### Other Component Inputs